vanjohnson879/frontline-cloud-doc/content/reference/user/package_gen/index.md

 ---
-title: "Artifact Generation"
+title: "Package Generation"
-description: "Learn how to generate an artifact for Gatling Enterprise from the Gatling zip bundle, or from a Maven, SBT, or Gradle project."
+description: "Learn how to generate a package for Gatling Enterprise from the Gatling zip bundle, or from a Maven, SBT, or Gradle project."
-lead: "Generate an artifact from your Gatling bundle or with a Maven, SBT, or Gradle project."
+lead: "Generate a package from your Gatling bundle or with a Maven, SBT, or Gradle project."
+aliases:
+ - artifact_gen
 date: 2021-03-08T12:50:32+00:00
 lastmod: 2021-08-05T13:13:30+00:00
 weight: 10040
 ---

-## Generating Artifacts for Gatling Enterprise
+## Generating Packages for Gatling Enterprise

 Gatling Enterprise deploys packages containing your compiled Simulations and resources.
 Those packages have to be generated upstream, using one of the methods below, before you can run them with Gatling Enterprise.
-This package is known as an Artifact.

 Gatling Enterprise is compatible with Gatling 3.3, 3.4, 3.5 and 3.6.

 ### Gatling zip bundle

 Once you have created a simulation you want to upload, run the script `artifact.sh` (on Linux or macOS) or `artifact.bat` (on Windows), found in the `bin` directory of your unzipped Gatling bundle.
 This will generate a `target/artifact.jar` file.
-You can then upload this file in the [Artifacts section]({{< ref "../artifact_conf" >}}).
+You can then upload this file in the [Packages section]({{< ref "../package_conf" >}}).

 {{< alert warning >}}
 These scripts are included in the Gatling bundle version 3.6.0 or later.
 For older versions, you will need to download and copy the